 - Accept it.
 A certain amount of stress is inevitable — and possibly a good thing for some students.
 It will help if your student sees this stress as part of the college experience.
 Much like being caught in a current while swimming, going with the flow for a bit may be the best way to tackle the problem.

 - Tackle it.
 Going with the flow does not mean that your student needs to accept stress as a continual way of existing.
 There are specific things that your student can do to lower stress to a more manageable level.

-Once your student has named his stress and determined to attempt to deal with it, here are a few suggestions that might be helpful.
-Share some of these with your student so he can begin to think about changes that may be helpful.
+Once your student has named the cause of stress and determined to attempt to deal with it, here are a few suggestions that might be helpful.
+Share some of these with your student so they can begin to think about changes that may be helpful.

 - Identify the cause.
 See what can be done specifically to deal with the source of the stress.

 - Get organized.
 Make lists.
 Use a calendar or planner.
 Tidy up your desk or room or workspace.
 Don’t try to carry everything around in your head, put it on paper.
 A list may seem daunting at first, but knowing what needs to be tackled may be half of the battle.